zby/LLMEasyTools/README.md

 pprint(get_tool_defs([send_message]))
 ```

+Postponed annotation evaluation only works if the parameters are of types that are defined in the global namespace
+of the function.

 ## Misc
 This library uses the same trick with dynamic Pydantic models that is used in https://fastai.github.io/lm-hackers/lm-hackers.html
 As far as I know it was independenty discovered by my collaborator.